Glossary of baseball terms: forkball

 A type of split-finger fastball or splitter in which the fingers are spread out as far as possible.
 The ball drops sharply and typically out of the strike zone, maybe even into the dirt.

 foul ball

-A batted ball that has gone out of play.
+A batted ball that settles into foul territory.

 foul lines

 Two straight lines drawn on the ground from home plate to the outfield fence to indicate the boundary between fair territory and foul territory.
 These are called either the left-field foul line and the right-field foul line, or the third-base foul line and first-base foul line, respectively.
 The foul poles on the outfield walls are vertical extensions of the foul lines.

 Despite their names, both the foul lines and the foul poles are in fair territory.
 Any fly ball that strikes the foul line (including the foul pole) beyond first or third base is a fair ball (and in the case of the foul pole, a home run).

 Note that while the foul lines in baseball are in fair territory, just like the side- and end-lines of a tennis court, in basketball or American football the sidelines are considered out of bounds.
 In other words, hitting the ball "on the line" is good for the offensive player in baseball and tennis, but stepping on the line is bad for the offensive player in basketball and American football.
 The situation is slightly different in association football (soccer): the sideline and the goal line are inbounds, and the ball is out of play when it has wholly crossed the side line (touch line) or the goal line, whether on the ground or in the air.